 Rising high is Joe Pye Weed (Eupatorium) – a tall native plant seen roadside in sun or part shade that makes a wonderful backdrop.
-Eupatorium maculatum ‘Gateway’, commonly sold in nurseries, has volleyball sized purplish-pink flowers August through September on top of five to seven-foot maroon stems.
+Eupatorium maculatum ‘Gateway’, commonly sold in nurseries, has volleyball-sized purplish-pink flowers August through September on top of five to seven-foot maroon stems.
 Some warn they’re prolific spreaders by self-seeding.
 I prefer to say they’re robust, especially in damp soil, plus butterflies and hummingbirds love them.
 There’s E. rugosum ‘Chocolate’ with burgundy foliage that blooms white.
-New smaller varieties of Joe Pye Weed such as E. dubium ‘Little Joe’ grows about four feet and ‘Baby Joe’ only a bit over two.
+New smaller varieties of Joe Pye Weed, such as E. dubium ‘Little Joe’ grow about four feet and ‘Baby Joe’ only a bit over two.

-There’s ‘Fireworks’ which grows three to four feet tall and ‘Golden Fleece’ which I have in the rock garden standing a cute eighteen inches.
-Both are sturdy, non-invasive and full of brilliant yellow fall blooms.
-I’ve heard ‘Golden Fleece’ goldenrod, which is semi-evergreen, when planted in groupings can serve as a groundcover that’s effective in squelching weeds.
-A perfect addition for weary gardeners looking to pump up fall color in their tired gardens.
-Garden dilemmas?
-Askmarystone@gmail.com
+There’s ‘Fireworks’ which grows three to four feet tall, and ‘Golden Fleece’, which I have in the rock garden standing a cute eighteen inches.
+Both are sturdy, non-invasive, and full of brilliant yellow fall blooms.
+‘Golden Fleece’ goldenrod, which is semi-evergreen, can serve as a groundcover that’s effective in squelching weeds when planted in groupings.
+All of the abovementioned fall flowering perennials are the perfect additions for weary gardeners looking to pump up fall color in their tired gardens.

 Garden dilemmas?
 Askmarystone@gmail.com